inducer/hedge/doc/manual/source/optemplate.rst

   when the operator expression tree is walked to evaluate the operator.

-  Use :func:`hedge.tools.make_common_subexpression` to wrap each component of an object array in a CSE.
+  Use :func:`hedge.tools.symbolic.make_common_subexpression` to wrap each component of an object array in a CSE.

 * :class:`pymbolic.primitives.Call`: The function attribute must
   evaluate to a name that was registered by calling